-The ideal contraceptive for an HIV-positive woman prevents pregnancy as well as transmission of HIV and STDs.
+The ideal contraceptive for a woman with HIV will help prevent pregnancy as well as the transmission of HIV and STIs.
 Dual contraception using condoms plus an additional contraceptive is the best strategy.
 Preexposure (PrEP) and postexposure (PEP) prophylaxis should be available to partners regardless of contraceptive method used.

 Combined hormonal contraception (pill, patch and ring) and progestin-only pills

 Considered MEC cat.
 1 for patient who are not on antiretrovirals or are not clinically well

 For patients who are taking antiretrovirals, can decrease hormone levels but are still considered safe (either cat.
 1 or 2 depending on which antiretroviral is being used)